vdeshpande-confluent/data-portal-demo-setup/README.md

 The Terraform code will also create Service Accounts, ACLs and API Keys

-After setting up the environment , you could follow [David's blog post](https://confluentinc.atlassian.net/wiki/spaces/PM/pages/3232631844/Demo+the+Data+portal) and run the demo.
-Alternatively you can follow these steps :
+After setting up the environment , you can follow these steps :
 1. Search and discover existing topics using tags , business metadata and various other filters.
 ![image](docs/data_portal.png)
 2. Add yourself as owner and add your email to one of the topics to demo the request access feature.